PhilippeBrissant/portfolio/estufa/V2/readme.md

 # Autonomous Greenhouse V2 [2019]
 ## How it works?
-When turned on, the system will control the actuators (light, fan and pump), base on sensors values.
-All these informations be visualized in realtime on your android mobile.
+When turned on, the system will control the actuators (light, fan and pump), based on sensors values.
+All these informations can be visualized in realtime on your android mobile.

 ## Components
 - Raspberry pi 3B + picamera